roadiz/AbstractApiTheme/README.md

 On `NodesSources` content:

 - path: `string` Filters nodes-sources against a valid path (based on node' name or alias), example: `/home`.
 Path does require `_locale` filter to fetch right translation.
+Path filter can resolve any *Redirection* too if it is linked to a valid node-source.
 - id: `id` Nodes-sources ID
 - title: `string`
 - publishedAt: `DateTime` or `array` with :